-Query Store works as a flight data recorder constantly collecting compile and runtime information related to the queries and plans.
-Query related data is persisted in the internal tables and presented to users through a set of views.
+SQL Server Query Store works much like a flight data recorder, constantly collecting compile and runtime information related to queries and plans.
+Query-related data is persisted in the internal tables and presented to users through a set of views.

 The following diagram shows Query Store views and their logical relationships, with compile time information presented as blue entities:

 |sys.query_store_query_text||Presents unique query texts executed against the database.
 Comments and spaces before and after the query text are ignored.
 Comments and spaces inside text aren't ignored.
 Every statement in the batch generates a separate query text entry.|